 Career Field: Cyber

 Enlisted i Enlisted service members make up the majority of the Military and perform much of the hands-on work.
-Cyber Operations Specialists
+Cyber Network Defenders

 As technology grows ever more sophisticated, the Military must stay on top of its cybersecurity as well as the threats that inevitably come into this domain.
-Cyber specialists perform both offensive and defensive cyber attacks.
-They audit networks for weaknesses, collect digital forensics data, and analyze software threats.
+Cyber network defenders perform specialized computer network defense duties, including infrastructure support, incident response, auditing and managing.
+They also protect against and detect unauthorized activity.

 Learn more about what goes into a salary with the Compensation Estimator.